francesco-di-maggio/modulo/README.md

 ### Modularisation of Max objects

-Each module is a wrapper around a specific Max object (e.g. ```mo.snapshot/~``` > ```snapshot/~```), where core control parameters are displayed at the top level in the main GUI.
+Each module is a wrapper around a specific Max object (e.g. ```mo.snapshot~``` > ```snapshot~```), where core control parameters are displayed at the top level in the main GUI.
 This allow users to flexibly interchange modules for quickly prototyping different digital musical instruments.

 ### Modules